MORYX-Industry/application-developer-training/chapter-3-basics-II.md

 In order to know which color is still missing on the pencil, you would need to know, if the pencil was already partly colored.
 Just the information of the product wouldn't be sufficient anymore.

 Instead of creating different steps, you could also create different capabilities.
-You could have made the `ColorizingCapabilities` abstract and then dervive `ColorizingGreenCapabilities` and `ColorizingBrownCapabilities` from it.
+You could have made the `ColorizingCapabilities` abstract and then derive `ColorizingGreenCapabilities` and `ColorizingBrownCapabilities` from it.
 This should be used, when it's not possible to setup a resource in order to change its characteristic.
 Let's look at the example of printing a label.
 The label should be printed in a specific color and with a specific method (pad printing or laser printing).
 Nearly all printers can print any color.
 In worst case you have to change the color manually, but it is still possible.
 Changing the printing method is most of the time physically impossible.